taogen-docs/cs-technique-tree/directions/java-technique-tree.md

     - Private cloud
     - Hybrid cloud
   - Types of cloud services
-    - FaaS (Functions as a Service) / Serverless Computing
+    - FaaS (Function as a Service) / Serverless Computing
       - AWS Lambda (Event-driven Serverless Applications)
     - SaaS (Software as a Service)
     - PaaS (Platform as a Service)